GedikEngin/Imecar/frontend/syntax_notes.md

-# Notes only for JavaScript
+# Notes for JavaScript syntax

 Alert is used to force a pop up window in the browser.
 ```JS